FAMILY CAME FIRST

 If the woman is a virgin they are married.
 If the woman is not a virgin her consent to marry is required before they are married.
 There is no prohibition anywhere in Scripture that prohibits an eligible woman from having sex with a man eligible to marry her.
 According to Romans 4:15 and 5:13, the lack of prohibition means the act is not a sin.

 7. There is no requirement anywhere in Scripture for a betrothal period, a celebration or public ceremony of any kind, nor does marriage require the permission of any third party such as the church or state, because the authority to marry was granted to the man in the Law of Marriage (Genesis 2:24).
-If the woman is in her youth and living in her father’s house, he has authority to forbid the marriage if he chooses to.
+However, if the woman is in her youth and living in her father’s house, he has authority to forbid the marriage if he chooses to, after the fact in the day he hears of it (Numbers 30:3-5).

 8. The only way a man and woman can have “premarital sex” is if they are engaged to be married and have sex during the engagement period.
-While there is no requirement in Scripture for an engagement period, if they take such a vow it must be kept.
+While there is no requirement in Scripture for an engagement period, if the man makes such a vow it must be kept.

 If they have sex during the engagement period the man has violated the requirements of the engagement by not keeping his vow (Numbers 30:2).
 They are not married (even though she was a virgin) because due to the voluntary agreement, she cannot be married until after the end of the engagement period and any agreed upon ceremony.